 Inspect the condition of your trees before, during and after winter.
 Familiarizing yourself with your tree’s condition will allow you to note any changes that have occurred over the season.
 Perform a visual inspection of your tree’s trunk, visible roots, branches and leaves, if applicable.
 If you have planted any new trees, track the progress of their growth.

 Pruning is still important in winter months — maybe even more so.
-It is easier to see your tree's structure in the winter when branches are bare.
+It is easier to see your tree’s structure in the winter when the branches are bare.
 Prune away dead, dying or diseased limbs as needed.
-Pruning your tree while it's dormant prevents the spread of any existing diseases.
+Pruning your tree while it’s dormant prevents the spread of any existing diseases.
 However, it is important to limit how much green wood you prune, as trees will use valuable energy to heal these wounds that they should save for surviving through winter.

 If you mulch the area around your trees, continue to do so through the winter.
 Mulching reduces soil evaporation, insulates your tree against harsh winter temperatures and helps your tree’s roots absorb plenty of moisture.
 Be careful not to pile mulch against the tree trunk.
 Instead, add a two-inch layer of mulch around your tree’s dripline.
 To prevent small rodents from nesting in your mulch, you might wait to lay it until the ground is frozen.

 Just because there may be snow on the ground does not mean your trees are receiving enough water.
 Maintain a regular hydration schedule through fall until the ground freezes.
 If you water regularly before winter comes, your tree should have enough hydration to last it through the season, as dormant trees require less water.
 In the event of winter drought, water your tree on a day when the temperature is at least 40 degrees.
 Water your tree during the day, so the roots have plenty of time to take in the water before temperatures drop and the water freezes.